|Collaboration||working well in a team, supporting each other, showing leadership skills|

 Our staff have been trained in Growth Mindset techniques and will use language and concepts in their lessons regularly to support this way of thinking.
 For example, you may hear your child referring to the 'learning pit' - a metaphor for the difficult and confusing place we find ourselves in when encountering a new concept - or the 'power of yet' to encourage children to believe they are on the way to mastering a skill or concept.

 We use the National Curriculum 2014 to inform the content and skills that are taught.
-Please click here for a Parent's Guide for the New National Curriculum.

 Our Teaching and Learning Policy describes the management and organisation of our curriculum in more detail.